Vyral/base-template/_posts/2020-03-12-bring-happy-hour-over-to-the-northstar-tavern.md

 {% include pullquote.html %}

-What makes NorthStar Tavern unique is that **they have many customizable, handheld options,** including nine proteins, nine holders, and nine setups.
+What makes NorthStar Tavern unique is that **they have many customizable, handheld options,** including nine proteins, nine holders, and nine ketchups.
 They also offer vegan, vegetarian, and gluten-free options.
 For the video, Jon had the chef prepare some of their most popular items for us to sample, including a house patty with a house setup on a brioche bun, their crybaby cauliflower, and their three-meat pizza.

 On top of that, they have 24 beer taps (19 of which rotate their selection) that beer lovers are sure to enjoy.
 In short, **this is a great place to bring friends and family and get the party started.** If you live in Bloomington, we recommend stopping in and having a bite.
 Also, check out their website at&nbsp;[northstartavernmn.com](https://www.northstartavernmn.com/).